krakenjs/kappa/README.md

 # see the example config (example/config.json) and kappa config options below
 ```

-To start your server, drop the 2 file from the above step (package.json & config.json) on your server...
+To start your server, drop the 2 files from the above step (package.json & config.json) on your server...
 ```bash
 $ npm install -g hapi
 $ npm install